equivalent/scrapbook2/archive/blogs/2017-09-cloud-coding.md

-But biggest argument is when you are dealing with webhook calls from 3rd party solution (calls to your development server when event occurs on 3rd party server - e.g.: Bank Payment was accepted they will call your endpoint)

-When you are dealing
-with laptop localhost development you need to set up proxy endpoint that will then allow your localhost receive this call (e.g.
+But biggest argument is when you are dealing with webhook calls from 3rd party solution (calls to your development server when event occurs on 3rd party server - e.g.: Bank Payment was accepted they will call your endpoint).
+When you are dealing with laptop localhost development you need to set up proxy endpoint that will then allow your localhost to receive this call (e.g.
 [ngrok](https://ngrok.com)) or queue mechanism on remote server/cloud solution.